 If we could have anyone do our wedding makeup, it would be Gucci Westman.
-She’s been the go-to makeup artist for celebrities like Cameron Diaz and designers like Rag & Bone and Oscar de la Renta, and as Revlon’s Global Artistic Director, she’s the artist behind all those gorgeous ads with Emma Stone and Olivia Wilde, too.
-We caught up with Westman backstage at the Marchesa 2014 bridal runway show, where she created the naturally beautiful look for the show’s models, to get her take on the do’s and don’ts of wedding makeup.
+She’s been the go-to makeup artist for celebrities like Cameron Diaz and designers like Rag & Bone and Oscar de la Renta, and as Revlon’s global artistic director, she’s the artist behind all those gorgeous ads with Emma Stone and Olivia Wilde, too.
+We caught up with Westman to get her take on the do’s and don’ts of flawless wedding makeup.

 1. Remember that less is more.

 We’ve heard some makeup artists recommend brides wear more makeup than usual to make their features pop on camera, but Westman disagrees.
 Less foundation is always better, she says, since today’s hi-def cameras will pick up caked-on makeup.

 The same idea goes for lips, eyes and cheeks.
 “Focus on the whole picture rather than a major statement,” Westman advises.
 “Don’t change yourself too much.
 Focus on [makeup] that you feel comfortable and confident in.”
 For example, if you don’t normally wear bold lipstick, stick with a neutral lip at your wedding.
 Of course, if red lips are your signature, then wear color for your walk down the aisle — just make sure it won’t kiss off (these tricks for long-lasting lipstick should help!).